 Nestled away in the basement of Alumni Hall is a dance studio.
-Unbeknownst to most, it’s not for Western University’s dance team or any clubs, but for students enrolled in Western's very own dance minor.
+Unbeknownst to most, it’s not for Western’s dance team or any likeminded clubs, but for students enrolled in Western's very own dance minor.

-The minor has existed since 2003, when the undergraduate dance program moved from the School of Kinesiology to the Don Wright Faculty of Music.
-Barb Sarma, one of the current dance lecturers, helped create the minor after graduating from Western with a degree in psychology and a specialization in dance.
-She has been teaching the minor since its inception along with two other lecturers, Pamela Eddleston and Dale Yoshida.
+The minor has existed since 2003, when the undergraduate dance program moved from the School of Kinesiology to the Faculty of Music.
+Barb Sarma, one of the current dance lecturers, actually helped create the minor after graduating with a BA in psychology specializing in dance from Western.
+She has been teaching the minor since its inception.

 The minor itself is comprised of a technical and a creative stream.
-The former includes intro to modern dance, elementary modern dance, intro to theatre dance and LA fundamentals, while the latter stream has dance improvisation, movement making, and basic and intermediate composition classes.
-On top of that, there are also opportunities for dancers to team up with a music masters student for their independent study.
+The former includes intro to modern dance, elementary modern dance, intro to theatre dance and LA fundamentals while the latter stream has dance improvisation, movement making, and a basic and intermediate composition class.
+On top of that there are also opportunities for dancers to team up with a music masters student for their independent study.

 Sarma’s passion is equally evident in her students, current and former.
-Alumni frequently send her emails and videos filled with updates on their lives, often complete with a little dance.
-Sarma also says that while there are presently only 45 students enroled, the courses themselves are full or overflowing, with Sarma usually taking on more than the 25 person limit for technical courses.
+She tells of alumni frequently sending her emails and videos filled with updates on their lives, often complete with a little dance.
+Sarma also says that while there are only 45 students enrolled presently, the courses themselves are full to overflowing, with Sarma usually taking on more than the 25 person limit for technical courses.

-Current students Nicoletta Andreacchi, a fourth-year criminology student, and Kelly Martin, a fourth-year creative writing student, have both been dancing since they were three years old and have deeply appreciated their time in the program.
+Current students Nicoletta Andreacchi, a fourth-year criminology student, and Kelly Martin, a fourth-year creative writing student, have both been dancing since age three and have deeply appreciated their time in the program.

-Andreacchi’s favourite course is dance improvisation because of its “freedom of movement.”
-Martin prefers the dance composition course.
-And, while neither student sees dance as part of their future careers, both consider it essential to their personal lives.
+Andreacchi’s personal favourite course was dance improvisation for its “freedom of movement,” while Martin preferred the dance composition course.
+Neither student sees dance as part of their future careers, but still as essential to their lives.